On this page

 As new maintenance releases become available, Atlas upgrades to these releases via a rolling process to maintain cluster availability.

 To learn more about how Atlas handles end of life of major MongoDB versions, see What happens to Atlas clusters using a MongoDB version nearing end of life?.

 When does MongoDB upgrade the database version of free clusters and shared clusters?¶

-Atlas upgrades free and shared tier clusters to the newest MongoDB version after several patch versions become available for that version.
+Atlas upgrades free clusters and shared clusters to the newest MongoDB version after several patch versions become available for that version.
 To learn more about how MongoDB versions its software, see MongoDB Versioning.